Every kitchen has a bunch of handy tools and utensils that can instantly save a cooking emergency.

 Even if you scrub and rinse it hard, it’s very unlikely that the sticky film will come off.

-You might just need a harsh bleach or elbow grease to scrape it off from the sides of the pan, which is a huge hassle on its own.
+You might need harsh bleach or elbow grease to scrape it off from the sides of the pan, which is a huge hassle on its own.

 Using Abrasive Utensils on the Cookware

-The coating is already fragile, to begin with, so if you’re using sharp steel ladles to sauté or toss your food, you’re damaging the surface with scars.
+The coating is already fragile, to begin with, so if you’re using sharp steel ladles to sauté or toss your food, you’re damaging the cooking surface with scars and scratches.

-Metal spatulas, knives, and forks can scratch off the coating and cause the food to stick to the pan.
+Metal utensils such as spatulas, knives, and forks can scratch off the coating and cause the food to stick to the pan.

 Tossing the Pan in a Dishwasher